proservlab/lacework-deploy/README.md

 # Future

 Currently security related tests are focused in AWS and are developed to leverage SSM.
-Future work is required to help ensure these test are idempotent as well as extending this concept to gcp via `osconfig` and azure.
+Future work is required to help ensure these test are idempotent.